The Complex Upbringing of a Black Upper-Middle Class Trust Fund Baby

 I honestly feel like seeing people who have passed away that I’ve wanted to work with for quite some time or at the very least, meet and pick their brains, such as Stan Lee, Melvin Van Peebles, and Sonny Chiba is the universe’s way of telling me I need to start making serious moves so that I can have more of an opportunity to do so.

 There is so much that I need to see come to fruition from my imagination and I cannot let anything stop me from accomplishing what I continually set out to do.
-If there’s one thing that my parents did absolutely right, is to encourage their children to follow through with their creative endeavors Whether I wanted to be a writer, voice artist, actor, artist, an investor, musician, or software developer, my father and mother assisted how they could with increasing my skills those particular fields.
+If there’s one thing that my parents did absolutely right, is to encourage their children to follow through with their creative endeavors.
+Whether I wanted to be a writer, voice artist, actor, artist, investor, musician, or software developer, my parents assisted how they could with increasing my skills in those particular fields.
 Actual LGBTQ-phobia and racism were non-existent, although the boundaries of dark comedy became pushed.
 They made sure that I “stayed out of trouble” and in comparison to my peers, I was spoiled by them.
+I also have a great relationship with my father, who I do seek advice from on occasion because of our current striking similarities in personality and habits, which can be contributed to personal direction that’s alike.
 It would be dishonorable not to appreciate the good lessons that I was taught to pass down to my children and only describe the dysfunction because I wouldn’t have sought out tools that will improve the outcome of raising the next generation of my family.

 This is not me saying “Well, I turned out alright” or “I might have deserved it when this happened” as a way to excuse any behavior.
 I owe children that I may have a “New Game Plus” by giving them access to the knowledge, education, wisdom, patience, and opportunities that I’ve amassed from living.
 I owe them meaningful and healthy births that were planned and as little stress as possible.
 Anything else would be utterly selfish, knowing the state of the world that we live in.